0Ankit0-0/proxy/backend/docs/progress_report.md

 ## 🎯 **Remaining Development Tasks**

 ### **High Priority (Week 1-2)**
-1. **Verify Test Suite**: Run all tests, align them with the current fixed codebase, and ensure the CI pipeline is green.
+1. **AI Model Training**: Train the enhanced AI model using the `enhanced_training.py` script and integrate the new models.
-2. **Deploy SOUP Public Key**: Generate and deploy the `quorum_public.pem` to enable successful update verifications.
+2. **Frontend Development**: Build a minimal viable dashboard for log upload, analysis, and results visualization.
-3. **Frontend Development**: Build a minimal viable dashboard for log upload, analysis, and results visualization.
+3. **Verify Test Suite**: Run all tests, align them with the current fixed codebase, and ensure the CI pipeline is green.

 ### **Medium Priority (Week 3-4)**
 1. **Implement SOUP Rollback**: Change the simulated rollback to a functional one.